Translate

 The convenient found storage space in this beautiful attic now super-insulated, is quite valuable.

-At 11/16/2024 I am inspired by yet-another project eliminating a leaky, thoughtless hack-in D-box, to address this topic:
+At November 2024 I share news of yet-another project eliminating a leaky, thoughtless hack-in D-box.

-loss coefficient for unguided turn through an abrupt sharp take-off.
-I know this is costly of energy and produces chaotic, noisy turbulence.
-I find a loss coefficient as high as 1.8, probably greater than the total of all other losses in a path.
+Know there is costly waste of energy in chaotic, noisy turbulence.
+I find a loss coefficient as high as 1.8, probably greater than the total of all losses in an improved path to any register.
 An ASHRAE Handbook Table 10.5 of 1981 is presented in a mark-up at the University of Texas, Austin.

 Here is the shop-built replacement supply ducts top-box of this furnace: